 The main difference between the two cables is the outer jacket.

-The outdoor Ethernet cable, however, is made of a thicker plastic that allows for the cable to run outside of a building.
+The outdoor Ethernet cable, however, is made of a thicker plastic that allows the cable to run outside a building.
 This cable is made for long-range use and is often used to connect to a nearby cell tower.
 The cable is also made to withstand extreme weather conditions.